 - Many utilities will not “net meter” (give credit for) any excess power generated by a system that is overbuilt to exceed the property’s normal energy demand.
 This may not be an issue for owners who intend to use all the power generated by the system to power the property or fill the storage batteries, but it should factor into an owner’s calculations.

 - Batteries have limited durations of discharge: four hours is typical.
 Thus, to have sufficient energy to power a property during all the hours when the solar system is unable to generate power, an owner needs to have batteries that can absorb three or more times the average energy used in the relevant four-hour periods.

-Because storage systems are still relatively high priced, the solar plus storage paradigm may not presently make sense for many property owners.
-Ten years ago, however, no one could have foreseen the reduction in the price of solar systems, and the concomitant inroads that solar power has made.
-Once storage systems come down in price, with or without government incentives, we can expect to see a greater shift to the solar plus storage model.
+Because storage systems are still relatively high priced, the solar-plus-storage paradigm may not currently make sense for many property owners.
+Ten years ago, however, no one could have foreseen the reduction in the price of solar systems and the concomitant inroads that solar power has made.
+Once storage systems come down in price, with or without government incentives, we can expect to see a greater shift to the solar-plus-storage model.

 Beth A. Fox is a partner at Manatt, Phelps & Phillips LLP.
 Fox has negotiated large, complex power purchase agreements, advised on a multibillion-dollar portfolio of power contracts and represented a large utility on major regulatory proceedings.
 She has significant experience with renewable energy, combined heat and power, and energy storage contracts.